AaronWells/SampleDataGenerator/edfi.sdg/models/models.md

 1. Navigate to the directory containing the schema (and extensions)
 1. Create a list of all the .xsd files using the short name format for the Xsd files
-  * You can find out the short names by typing "`DIR Interchange*.xsd \X > directory.txt`" from a dos prompt and harvesting the filenames from the text file.
+  * You can find out the short names by typing "`dir /X /D /A-D IN*.XSD > directory.txt`" from a dos prompt and harvesting the filenames from the text file.
   * Do not include `EdFiCore.xsd` or `SchemaAnnotation.xsd` as these files are included by the interchange files.
   * Append all the names together into a space delimited list (no returns)
 > `INTERC~1.XSD INTERC~2.XSD INTERC~4.XSD INTERC~3.XSD INA083~1.XSD IND374~1.XSD INB7CF~1.XSD INB43A~1.XSD INE9EA~1.XSD INDB4E~1.XSD IN5A59~1.XSD IN72D9~1.XSD INBA06~1.XSD IN4DB9~1.XSD IN2A6D~1.XSD INAAC8~1.XSD IN8E0E~1.XSD IN68C1~1.XSD IN10D4~1.XSD`